10 Ways To Aid Relaxation

 6) Try a New Hobby

+Life is full of to-do lists and admin, and a great way to counterbalance this is with a hobby.
 If things are getting on top of you, trying out a new hobby could be just the escape you need.
 Arts and crafts like painting or sewing are great ideas, or you could try baking, playing a musical instrument or gardening.

 7) Use a Massage Ball

 Investing in a massage ball and spending some time working out a bit of tension while you’re sat in front of the TV, or even at your desk, can be just what’s needed when you’re feeling a bit run down.
-Try rolling your feet over it, or roll it against your neck and upper back against the back of your chair or a wall, or even try one of the many guided massages on YouTube.
+Try rolling your feet over it, roll it against your neck and upper back against the back of your chair or a wall, or even try one of the many guided massages on YouTube.

 9) Make a Chillout Playlist